Yixin : ANNOUNCEMENT PURSUANT TO RULE 3.8 OF THE TAKEOVERS CODE | MarketScreener

 UPDATE OF NUMBER OF RELEVANT SECURITIES OF THE COMPANY

-The Board wishes to announce that on November 29, 2019, 105,000 share options granted under the Pre-IPO Share Option Scheme ("Share Options") at the exercise price of US$0.0014 have lapsed pursuant to the terms of the Pre-IPO Share Option Scheme.
+The Board wishes to announce that on December 4, 2019, 3,500 new Yixin Shares were allotted and issued due to the exercise of 3,500 share options granted under the Pre-IPO Share Option Scheme ("Share Options") at the exercise price of US$0.0014.

 Details of all classes of "relevant securities" (as defined in Note 4 to Rule 22 of the Takeovers Code) issued by the Company and the numbers of such securities in issue as at the date of this announcement are as follows: